Travel Hacking: Best way to save money on vacations?

-You’ve probably seen pictures of people lounging in over-the-water bungalows sipping tropical drinks while claiming that they are traveling to expensive vacation destinations for little to no money.
+You’ve probably seen pictures of people lounging in over-the-water bungalows sipping tropical drinks while claiming they're traveling to expensive vacation destinations for little to no money.

 Unless money is not a consideration when you book travel or you travel for business and don’t have to pick up the tab, you’ve probably already figured out how to save money where you can.

 Airlines and event managers have a captive audience to promote sign-up bonuses to people who may have just shelled out hundreds of dollars for a ticket.
-And people sign-up thinking that their next trip, concert, or game will be free.
+And people sign-up thinking their next trip, concert, or game will be free.

 But it’s important to understand the terms of the promotion agreement.

-The 50,000 points offered in the promotion might require you to spend thousands of dollars within three months of your card being approved.
+The 50,000 points offered in the promotion might require you to spend thousands of dollars within three months of the approval of your card.

 - Will you be able to pay the card off in full and not incur any interest?

 But if you are traveling during peak times, you might not even be able to use the points or miles because of black-outs or limited award travel already booked by other people.

 Who Shouldn’t Travel Hack?

-If you aren’t organized with your bills and have trouble keeping track of due dates, you might also think twice about travel hacking with credit cards.
+If you aren’t great at organizing your bills and have trouble keeping track of due dates, you might also think twice about travel hacking with credit cards.

 Can Travel Hacking Ever Save You Money?